erydrn/-Azure-Service-Bus-Application-Autoscaling-with-KEDA/README.md

 # Application Autoscaling with KEDA by listening Azure Service Bus Message Queue/Topics

 ## Getting Started
+You can also find KEDA documentation [here](https://keda.sh/docs/2.1/scalers/azure-service-bus/) to create the solution

 ### Adding our Helm chart repo

 ```console